 BVG chose its communication solution for its cost-effectiveness and technical capabilities.
 This public transport provider says that Airbus TETRA is the most cost-effective option to meet the functional requirements in the subway area with innovative digital mobile communications.

-TETRA solution covers 10 metro lines with 173 metro stations.
-The combined length of metro tracks is 146km.
+The TETRA radio network covers 10 metro lines with 173 metro stations.
+The combined length of metro tracks is 146 km.
+The network comprises:

 - One TETRA switch